The Citizens' Assembly had its second meeting to consider the Eighth Amendment of the Constitution on 7- 8 January 2017.

-Ms Justice Laffoy's opening speech on Saturday morning is available to view here.
-The Chair's closing remarks at the end of the weekend are available here.
+The Chair's opening speech on Saturday morning is available to view here.

 Dr Peter McParland is the Director of Fetal Maternal Medicine at the National Maternity Hospital, Dublin and Associate Clinical Professor at UCD.
 He is a Consultant Obstetrician for over twenty years.
 He commenced his Obstetric training in Ireland and has worked abroad in Bristol, London and Toronto for over seven years.
 His subspecialty interest is in that of Maternal Fetal Medicine (high risk pregnancy).